shambhavi-20/cse15l-lab-reports/Week5_Lab_Report.md

 ```
 Keys pressed: <nano tasks.sh><enter>

-The [ nano tasks.sh ] creates a new new nash file.
+The [ nano tasks.sh ] creates a new bash file.
 ```
 <img width="650" alt="Screen Shot 2023-03-11 at 4 32 58 PM" src="https://user-images.githubusercontent.com/114725358/224517740-e718325c-2fc4-47dd-ad61-13fd30efc32a.png">
 <img width="1044" alt="Screen Shot 2023-03-11 at 4 31 26 PM" src="https://user-images.githubusercontent.com/114725358/224517697-c25ab6cd-a59b-4d5b-9a0c-c5c443f1eb39.png">

-For all the tasks below, I copy pasted the commanads i knew worked into the bash script.
+For all the tasks below, I copy pasted the commands I knew worked into the bash script.
 - Clone your fork of the repository from your Github account.
 - Run the tests, demonstrating that they fail.
 - Edit the code file to fix the failing test.
 - Commit and push the resulting change to your Github account.
 ```
-I pasted the following commads:
+I pasted the following commands:
 git clone https://github.com/shambhavi-20/lab7
 cd lab7/
 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java